raynamharris/IntegrativeProjectWT2015/RmdFiles/09_fordeep.md

 Principle component analysis on all the data.
 ---------------------------------------------

-PC1 and PC2 are signficant for tissue (aka "Punch") and explains 71% of the variation.
+PC1 and PC2 are signficant for tissue (aka "Punch") and explains 50% and 21%, respectively, of the variation.
 PC4 is significant for behavioral treatment (aka "APA2") and explains 3% of the variation

 The scatter plot of PC1 and PC2 nicely clusters the three tissues, but PC4 doesn't really give four clusters by treatment.